SkynetLabs/content-record-scraper/README.md

 - **CONTENTRECORD_DAC_DATA_DOMAIN**: defaults to `contentrecord.hns`
 - **SKYNET_PORTAL_URL**: defaults to `https://siasky.net`

+Arguably the most important environment variable is:

+- **SKYNET_JWT**

+set that to your accounts cookie to ensure the scraper is using your account, and is not ratelimited.
+Without an account this scraper won't perform as good, if you do decide to run it without an account, please adjust the API rate limits, defined in `crons/index.ts:34`.

 The following variables allow temporarily disabling some of the crons.

 - **DISABLE_FETCH_USER_PROFILES**